surreptus/katsuyou/README.md

 - causative
 - causative passive

-These are largely based on the inflections on [Jisho](), as they offer a good range, and don't repeat the rules too much.
+These are largely based on the inflections on [Jisho](https://jisho.org/), as they offer a good range, and don't repeat the rules too much.

-#### 2. Lessons
+#### 2. Reviews

-Lessons are be drawn from the verbs file in order of frequency.
-A lesson consists of the following attributes:
+Reviews are be drawn from the verbs file in order of frequency (lessons).
+A reviews consists of the following attributes:

 | property   | type       | description                                                 |
 | ---------- | ---------- | ----------------------------------------------------------- |